wannier-developers/wannier90/docs/docs/user_guide/wannier90/library_mode.md

 Deallocates all memory used by the library object and nullifies pointers to external matrices.
 Call this function to re-use a library data object.

+A demonstration of repeated use is in test_suite/library/fortran-free/.

 ```fortran title="Fortran"
   subroutine w90_free(common_data)
 ```